belng/jsonop/README.md

 # jsonop
-JSON-encoded operations on JSON
+_JSON-encoded operations on JSON_

-It’s like $.extend(), but much more powerful; by assigning special meanings to the value `null` and the property name `"_"` (a single underscore) complex operations can be represented intuitively using JSON.
+It’s like `$.extend()`, but much more powerful.
+Complex operations can be represented intuitively using JSON by assigning special meanings to the value `null` and the property name `"_"` (a single underscore).

 ## Installation and usage
 ```sh